djolertrk/llvm-di-checker/README.md

 The report about the bugs have been found is printed out on the ``std::err`` or into the ``json`` file.
 The ``json`` file could be further on processed, and as a final result we can have an HTML page representing the information about the bugs.
 Please find more details below.

+NOTE: There should not be false positive cases reported.

 ## Building the LLVM DI Checker

 Steps we recommend for GNU/Linux (or any Unix) OS: